 - Address equity issues such as affordable housing and anti-displacement policies

 SFCTA’s call for projects memorandum for public agency project sponsors:

 - SFCTA San Francisco call for projects memo

 - 2013's Plan Bay Area - San Francisco projects and programs:

 - List of San Francisco programs

 - List of San Francisco-relevant regional projects and programs

-You may be interested in providing input at one of our public meetings:
+Members of the public are invited to comment on the preliminary project list via the form below.
+You may also be interested in providing input at one of our public meetings:

 - May 27, 6:00pm at 1455 Market Street, 22nd Floor: Citizens Advisory Committee